 These settings are detected the first time you run Conan with the same values than the host settings, so by default, we are doing native building.
-Probably you will never need to change the value of this settings because they describe where are you running Conan.
+You will probably never need to change the value of this setting because they describe where are you running Conan.